TypeSammy/souperb/README.md

 - You can edit the recipe as you please, as well as remove them entirely.

 ## 🔐 Sign up feature
-- Case sensitive unique usernames
+- Case sensitive and unique usernames
 - Email validator
   - Include one @
   - One character before @